GIScience/openrouteservice/docs/technical-details/tag-filtering.md

 During the graph build process, openrouteservice looks at various tags that are given to OSM ways as a means of identifying whether that way should be included into the routing graph or not.
 For example, in the foot profile any ways that are marked as `highway=motorway` are rejected and not included in the graph, meaning that they can never be routed over (for that profile).

-The following tables list what tags are taken into account during the initial filtering process. `Reject` means that the tag value indicates that the way is explicitly rejected form the graph building, `Accept` means that the tag indicates that the way should be included, and `Conditional` means that the tag is taken into account during the filtering process, but the acceptance/rejection is based on other tags and logic.
+The following tables list what tags are taken into account during the initial filtering process.
+`Reject` means that the tag value indicates that the way is explicitly rejected form the graph building.
+`Accept` means that the tag indicates that the way should be included.
+`Conditional` means that the tag is taken into account during the filtering process, but the acceptance/rejection is based on other tags and logic, such as the [`:conditional` suffix](https://wiki.openstreetmap.org/wiki/Conditional_restrictions).

 **All ways are initially rejected from the graph building unless criteria for acceptance has been met!**